knighthawk0811/jpnp_wp_version/version_8_plugin/readme.txt

 == Changelog ==

+= 0.2.181214 =
+* Removed/created all current possible stand alone plugins
+* include post by
+* member content
+* login link
+* url param
+* site specific

 = 0.1.181213 =
-removed include_post_by... as it is now located in its own plugin "Version 8 Plugin: Include Post By"
+* removed include_post_by... as it is now located in its own plugin "Version 8 Plugin: Include Post By"

 = 2018.09.10 =
 * FPL v9